 Audience Segments, Promotional Offers

 MeUndies has built an impressive CRM filled to the brim with true to themselves, undie-obsessed customers.
-However, they needed to find a way to re-engage lapsed customers.
+However, they needed to look beyond email and social media in their efforts at reengaging lapsed customers.
 Looking for an alternative to traditional digital channels, MeUndies turned their attention to Direct Mail to reconnect with their millennial audience.

-In addition, MeUndies wanted to test the impact of promotional offers on conversion rates and gather insights on how discounts impacted both their active and lapsed audiences.
+In addition, MeUndies wanted to test the impact of promotional offers on conversion rates and gather insights on how discounts impacted both their active customer base and lapsed audiences.

-With February fast approaching, Valentine’s Day was the perfect opportunity to dive into Direct Mail.
+With February fast approaching, Valentine’s Day was the perfect opportunity to dive into Direct Mail marketing.